turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_minitest_rspec.markdown

 You'll put your feature tests in the `test/features` test.
 If you start to see patterns emerging within these feature tests, you can create folders (like admin, user, etc.) within features.

 Let's talk about fixtures for a second.
+  * Generators automatically create them.
+  * Why check for difference instead of an exact count

 In your test_helper.rb, add this line: